NicoAnth/FaultAttack/README.md

 ## Installation

-Simply use make command to compile.
+Simply use make command to compile on Linux.

 ```bash
 make